DragonWarrior15/statistical-learning-notes/_notes/probability/chapters/distributions/normal_distribution.md

 * Probability of $X$ lying between 2 standard deviation on either side of mean is 95%
 * Probability of $X$ lying between 3 standard deviation on either side of mean is 99.7%

+It is often easier to derive all formulae here by first considering the standard normal and defining it completely.
+Then any normal distribution with mean $\mu$ and variance $\sigma^{2}$ can be obtained using the transformation $Y = \sigma Z + \mu$.
+All calculations for mean, variance and mgf readily follow.

 ### Moment Generating Function

 \begin{align}